byu-cpe/Maeser/sphinx-docs/sysadmin/managing_users.md

 2. [**Use `user_manager.update_admin_status()`.**](#use-user_managerupdate_admin_status)
 3. [**Modify the user database directly.**](#modify-the-user-database-directly)

 For these methods to work, you must have logged in to your Maeser app at least once.
-You can **check your admin** status by opening the side panel via the button at the top-left corner of the page.
+You can **check your administrator status** by opening the side panel via the button at the top-left corner of the page.
 If you see buttons labeled "User Management" and "Logs", then you have administrator privileges; if these buttons are missing, then you do not have administrator privileges.

 ### Receive Privileges From Another Administrator